genwebcorp/genjax/docs/index.md

 <img width="800px" src="./assets/img/gen-architecture.png"/>
 </p>

-The interface provides an abstraction layer that inference algorithms can call to compute the right math (1).
-Advanced developers can create new model languages by implementing the interface - and immediately gain access to advanced inference procedures.
+The interface provides an abstraction layer that inference algorithms can call to compute the necessary (_and hard to get right_!) math (1).
+Probabilistic application developers can also extend the interface to new modeling languages - and immediately gain access to advanced inference procedures.
 { .annotate }

 1. Examples of hard-to-get-right math: importance weights, accept reject ratios, and gradient estimators.